Consumer Protection

 This is because the money you release may be treated as savings (capital) or income.
 If your savings go above a certain threshold, you could lose some or all of your entitlement.

-This is why personalised advice from our Chorley-based team is crucial.
-We will review your benefits situation first to ensure you don't accidentally lose support you are entitled to.
+Our guide to equity release and benefits explains how this works and what to consider.
+This is why personalised advice from our Chorley-based team is crucial — we will review your benefits situation first to ensure you do not accidentally lose entitlements.

 Equity release plans are designed to be long-term commitments, usually for the rest of your life.
 If you decide to pay off the loan early, you may face Early Repayment Charges.